Mathics3/mathics-development-guide/docs/extending/code-overview/object-classes.rst

 As born from the parser, Symbols start off like Lisp Symbols.
 Following WL, Mathics has about a thousand named characters, some common ones like "+", "-", and some pretty obscure ones.
 After parsing, each of these can be incorporated into a Symbol object.
-But in the evaluation process these symbols get bound to values in a scope, and then they act more like a programming language variable.
+But in the evaluation process in conjuction with the ``Definitions`` object that is in the evaluation object, these symbols get bound to values in a scope, and then they act more like a programming language variable.
 The Symbol class described here has fields and properties that you of the kind that you'd expect a variable in a programming language to have.

 .. index:: Builtin